vnikesh/ISQA-8086-002-Assignment/Medicare Hospital Spending by Claim.md

 ### Questions this data might help to answer

-1. We can check average spending and also find claims done for a particular provider
+1. Can check average spending and also find claims done for a particular provider
-2. We can check the spending based on each states and group it under high and less claim states
+2. Can check the spending based on each states and group it under high and less claim states
-3. When a customer has claimed the money and which state higher claimer
+3. Can check on how many customers has claimed the money and which state has higher claimers

 ### URL